Ariège (department): Geography

-The department is part of the current region of Occitanie.
+The department is part of the Occitanie region.
 It borders Haute-Garonne to the west and north, Aude to the east, Pyrénées-Orientales to the south-east.
 To the south it borders Andorra and the Spanish Province of Lleida.

 Covering an area of 4,890 km^{2}, the department is divided into three arrondissements: Foix, Pamiers, and Saint-Girons.

 It comprises 13 cantons, 21 intercommunalities, and 325 communes.
 In 2009 the Regional Natural Park of the Ariège Pyrenees was created covering about 40% of the area of the department of Ariège.